 Configuring Network Settings in an Ubuntu 16.04 VM

 In this step, we will be configuring our interface settings.
 To do this, you must first open your interface configuration file.
-Use the following command to do so:
+Do so in a text editor of your choice using the following command:

 Edit the interfaces file to make it appear as follows: